numba/numba/README.rst

 This repository is a Proof of Concept on how to translate Numpy Python to SPIR-V code.
 It uses Numba to translate Python to LLVM and SPIRV-LLVM to generate the final SPIR-V.
-Although most Numba tests are working, this is prototype, not meant for real-world usage.
+Although most Numba tests are working, this is a prototype, not meant for real-world usage.

-Executing SPIR-V bitcode requires a recent Intel CPU and the Intel OpenCL 2.1 driver, which is the only OpenCL implementation supporting SPIR-V at the moment
+Executing SPIR-V bitcode requires a recent Intel CPU (e.g haswell) and the Intel OpenCL 2.1 driver, which is the only OpenCL implementation supporting SPIR-V at the moment

-Originally forked from **Numba 0.33** (c6f27dd),
-Tested with **llvmlite 0.18** (5282a37),
-which depends on **LLVM 4.0**
+Originally forked from **Numba 0.33** and tested with **llvmlite 0.18**, which depends on **LLVM 4.0**

 Requires:
  - SPIRV-LLVM on LLVM 4.0.
 Currently using https://github.com/thewilsonator/llvm-target-spirv